 - Combine wet and dry: Next you will combine the dry ingredients to the sugar mixture.
 Stir just until smooth.
 Then fold in raisins and cinnamon chips if desired.

 - Bake: Drop by the spoonful or use a cookie scoop onto baking sheets lined with parchment paper.
-Press in a few extra raisins and chips on top if desired.
 Bake for 8-10 minutes at 350°F, or until edges are lightly brown.
-Remove from the oven and cool on pan for a few minutes then remove to the cooling rack.
+Remove from the oven, cool on pan for a few minutes then remove to cooling rack.

 Love oatmeal cookie recipes?
 Try banana oatmeal chocolate chip cookies, oatmeal M&M cookies or Neiman Marcus cookies.